klameer/intellisolve.co.uk_3/README.md

 Understand business.

 ## Automate Processes
 Is an opportunity to make your processes more efficient.
 Automation can save time and improve the quality of tasks.
-As you can code your computer to complete repetitive tasks.
+As you can use computer code to carry ou.

 Within the finance function.